fxlin/p3-tee/docs/quickstart.md

 make run-only QEMU_VIRTFS_ENABLE=y QEMU_VIRTFS_HOST_DIR=`readlink -f shared_folder`
 ```

-QEMU_VIRTFS_HOST_DIR means the emulated OS and server (e.g. gr1/2) will share a directory.
-Easy for file exchange.
+QEMU_VIRTFS_HOST_DIR means the emulated OS and the host (e.g. granger1/2) will share a directory.
+This eases exchanging files between the emulated OS and host.

-From the server console, you should see QEMU run without errors.
-Two terminal windows should pop up on your local machine (see the screenshot below).
+On the server, you should see QEMU run without errors.
+On your local machine, you should see two terminal windows pop up.
+We will refer to them as "normal world console" and "secure world console".

-Start the emulation: typing `c` in the QEMU console (see the screenshot below, near the bottom).

-In case of errors, see [troubleshooting](issues.md).

 **Windows (WSL2):**